 A 1031 Exchange is a real estate transaction that allows real estate investors to defer capital gains taxes on the profitable sale of an investment property as long as they use the sale proceeds to purchase a “like kind replacement property.”

-To receive full tax deferral, investors must adhere to a number of rules including two that have to do with the transaction timeline.
+To receive full tax deferral, investors must adhere to a number of rules including two that have to do with the 1031 Exchange timeline.
 They have 45 days from the sale of the relinquished property to formally identify a replacement property and 180 days to complete the purchase.
 If the transaction is a “reverse” exchange, the same rules apply, just in reverse.

 Failure to adhere to these rules could result in the imposition of capital gains taxes and/or income tax (depending on how long the property was held), which could be very expensive.
 For this reason, it is a best practice for taxpayers to seek the assistance of qualified professionals to ensure this does not happen.